menandmice/micetro_docs/guides/user-manual/dns_records.rst

 .. meta::
-   :description: DNS resource records in the Micetro by Men&Mice Management Console
+   :description: DNS resource records in the Micetro Web Application
    :keywords: DNS records, DNS management, DNS

 .. _dns-records:

-DNS resource records
+DNS Resource Records
 ====================

 Overview
 --------

 Each zone contains DNS resource records that define how requests are processed or delegated by the zone.
-The :guilabel:`Open` action displays a streamlined interface that makes it easy to view, edit, and manipulate information within a zone.
+To view the records for a particular zone, double-clik it, or select :guilabel:`Open zone`on the ellipsis (...) menu.
+In the record list you can view, edit, and manipulate information within a zone.

 .. image:: ../../images/DNS-records-Micetro.png
   :width: 90%
   :align: center
+|
 Types of Resource Records
 -------------------------